locessentials/eng401-business-english-us/unit3/week7/technical-specifications-assignment.md

 Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit2/week4/assignment-negotiate-contract.md) and download it!

 ### 🤖 AI Study Prompts
-After completing your contract negotiation, enhance your learning with these prompts:
+After completing your technical specifications, enhance your learning with these prompts:
 - "What do I do when I learn that the specifications I have for a project need to change?"
-- "How can I prepare for contract discussions that balance assertiveness with maintaining good professional relationships?"
+- ""
-- "What questions should I always ask before signing any professional agreement in the translation industry?"
+- ""
-- "Create scenarios for practicing contract negotiation conversations with employers or clients"
+- ""

 ---